The Face of NY Agriculture

 How do you incorporate technology into your operation?

-What is the biggest challenge facing the agricultural industry in New York State?
+What is the biggest challenge facing agriculture in New York State?

 What is the biggest opportunity?